ialeksandrov/password-manager/README.md

 - List last saved password.
 - Probably develop GUI version with tkinter or pyQT.(or both, or some modern gui framework.)
 - Think for a way to improve password generation.(better way)
-- Think for a way to improve password storing.(bettwe way)
+- Think for a way to improve password storing.(better way)